Dolle History, Family Crest & Coats of Arms

-Important Dates for the Dolle family
+Early History of the Dolle family

 This web page shows only a small excerpt of our Dolle research.
 Another 238 words (17 lines of text) covering the years 1279, 1280, 1340, 1650, 1587, 1622, 1697 and 1661 are included under the topic Early Dolle History in all our PDF Extended History products and printed products wherever possible.